 Limiting Pod container process privileges

 Limiting the privileges of containerized processes is important for the overall security of your cluster.
-Google Kubernetes Engine allows you to set security-related options via the Security Context on both Pods and containers.
+GKE allows you to set security-related options via the Security Context on both Pods and containers.
 These settings allow you to change security settings of your processes like:

 - User and group to run as